prashant905/SaleskenProblemSolving/README.md

 Question : Write an algorithm or a group of algorithms to match the misspelt city name with the correct city name and return the list of unique ids for each misspelt city name.

-For example : Correct Data -> (Bangalore, India, 101) and say the incorrect data is (Banhakorg, India).
+For example : Correct Data -> (Bangalore, India, 101) and say for "Bangalore" the misspelt name is (Banhakorg, India).
 Then the matching algorithm should return 101 for this example.